Castle Semple Rowing Club

 Castle Semple Rowing Club is a rowing club on the Castle Semple Loch, based at Lochwinnoch, Renfrewshire, Central Lowlands, Scotland.
 The club is affiliated to Scottish Rowing.

 History

+In 1986 club members James Sloan and Martin Holmes represented Scotland at the 1986 Commonwealth Games in the lightweight single sculls and the coxless fours and eights respectively.

 The club won the Queen's Award for Voluntary Service in 2015.

 The club has produced multiple British champions.